couchbase/couchbase-python-client/docs/source/api/couchbase.rst

 The following constants may be used as values to the `format` option in methods where this is supported.
-This is also the value returned in the :attr:`~couchbase.libcouchbase.Result.flags` attribute of the :class:`~couchbase.libcouchbase.Result` object from a :meth:`~couchbase.libcouchbase.Connection.get` operation.
+This is also the value returned in the :attr:`~couchbase.result.ValueResult.flags` attribute of the :class:`~couchbase.result.ValueResult` object from a :meth:`~couchbase.connection.Connection.get` operation.

 Each format specifier has specific rules about what data types it accepts.